GimelStudio/Gimel-Studio/README.md

 # News

-**v0.5.0 is expected to release soon.**

-v0.5.1 is planned to be released not long afterwards as a bug-fix release for increased stability after feedback from v0.5.0 is recieved.
+v0.5.1 is planned to be released as a bug-fix release for increased stability after feedback from v0.5.0 is recieved.

 See the <a href="https://correctsyntax.com/blog/">Correct Syntax blog</a> for news and updates on releases.